 Interference from FM broadcasting

 ILS localizer, VOR, GBAS and VDL Mode 4 receivers are vulnerable to intermodulation and saturation effects from FM broadcast transmissions from the band 87–108 MHz.
-Guidelines for States, when assessing compatibility between assignments for FM broadcasting and aeronautical radionavigation (ILS/VOR), have been agreed in the ITU-R (Recommendation ITU-R.SM 1009 refers).
-ITU-R Recommendation M.1841 addresses the issue of the compatibility between GBAS and FM sound broadcasting.
+Guidelines for States, when assessing compatibility between assignments for FM broadcasting and aeronautical radionavigation (ILS/VOR), have been agreed in the ITU-R (Recommendation ITU-R.SM.1009 [mention of push to update this Rec?] refers).
+Recommendation ITU-R M.1841 addresses the issue of the compatibility between GBAS and FM sound broadcasting.
 Report ITU-R M.2147 addresses issues relevant to the compatibility between the ICAO standard VDL Mode 4 air-ground data link and FM sound broadcasting.
-The need to secure compatibility from the introduction of digital sound broadcasting in the frequency band 87–108 MHz has been addressed in Resolution 413 (WRC-12).
+The need to secure compatibility from the introduction of digital sound broadcasting in the frequency band 87–108 MHz has been addressed in Resolution 413 (Rev. WRC-12).

-Note.— Additional information related to the effects of interference from FM broadcasting on aeronautical use of the band 108–117.975 MHz is contained in Attachment G and in Volume II of this handbook.
+Note.— Additional information related to the effects of interference from FM broadcasting on aeronautical use of the band 108–117.975 MHz is contained in Attachment G and in Volume II of this handbook.[If update SM.1009, may need to update the Attachment?]

 Use of the band 108–117.975 MHz by the aeronautical mobile (R) service

-WRC-03 adopted Resolution 413 (which was amended at WRC-07 and again at WRC-12) to reflect the additional allocation to the AM(R)S as per 5.197A (WRC-07) in the band 108–117.975 MHz and to provide for the conditions of using this band by the AM(R)S.
+WRC-03 adopted Resolution 413 (which was amended at WRC-07 and again at WRC-12) to reflect the additional allocation to the AM(R)S as per No 5.197A (WRC-07) in the band 108–117.975 MHz and to provide for the conditions of using this band by the AM(R)S.

 Resolution 413 (Rev. WRC-12) invites ITU-R to study any compatibility issues between the broadcasting service and GBAS/VDL Mode 4 that may arise from the introduction of appropriate digital sound broadcasting systems.